What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 07/20/2017

 Buy Them and Overall Winner

-If you don’t plan to buy a home security system, Piper offers the best all-in-one security set up.
-However, as far as home security cameras go, Canary and Nest are the best.
-For me, Canary has the edge.
-They both have excellent video quality, automatic arm/disarm, and some home automation.
-However, Canary offers more storage for free.
+As far as home security cameras go, Canary and Nest are the best.
+Yes, I’m leaving Nest IQ off of the list.
+After testing it, I don’t feel that the extra features are worth the extra money.
+Canary and Nest both offer excellent video quality, automatic arm/disarm, and some home automation.
+Canary wins in that they offer more storage for free.
 And the free storage includes videos, not snapshots.
 Canary Flex allows you to monitor outdoors, has optional battery power, and you can even add 4G wireless.
 However, if you are willing to pay for Nest Aware, Nest Cam has the advantage.
+It offers person detection, which really helps to cut down on false alerts.
 Angee also looks pretty amazing, but until I test it and it’s a reality; I can’t recommend it.

 You can purchase the Piper nv for $279.99 with free shipping on Amazon.

-You can purchase Dropcam for $199.99 with free shipping Here.
+You can pre-order Nest Cam IQ for $299.99 with free shipping here.

 You can purchase Angee for $312 on Indiegogo.